Descending Triangle Pattern: Rules and Signals

 FXOpen

-A descending triangle is a technical analysis pattern, one of the triangle group of setups.
-It can be easily spotted on the price chart.
+A descending triangle is one of the patterns of a triangle group.
+The descending triangle is one of the most common technical analysis tools that can be spotted on price charts of any asset.
 Therefore, traders like implementing it in their trading strategies.
-However, this formation is challenging, as it provides reversal and continuation signals.
-This FXOpen guide will help you distinguish between the descending triangle signals.
+However, this formation may be challenging.
+Read on to learn how to distinguish between the descending triangle signals.

 What Is a Descending Triangle Pattern?

-The triangle formation consists of two trendlines, a horizontal lower line, which connects swing lows, and a falling upper line which goes through declining swing highs.
+The triangle consists of two trendlines: a horizontal lower line, which connects swing lows, and a falling upper line, which goes through declining swing highs.
 The formation occurs in periods of market consolidations.

-An advantage of triangles is that they can appear in any timeframe.
+An advantage of triangles is that they can appear on any timeframe.
 Therefore, the period during which the triangle exists depends on the period of the price chart.
-For instance, on a daily chart, the triangle may exist for over a week and even for several months, while on an hourly chart, it's usually in place for a few days.
+For instance, on a daily chart, the triangle may exist for over a week, while on an hourly chart, it's usually in place for several hours.

 Descending, Ascending, and Symmetrical Triangles: The Differences

-The triangle group of formations includes descending, ascending, and symmetrical triangles.
-While a descending triangle pattern provides bearish signals, an ascending triangle forecasts a price rise and a symmetrical triangle may be both bearish and bullish.
+The triangle group of patterns includes descending, ascending, and symmetrical triangles.
+While a descending triangle pattern provides bearish signals, an ascending triangle may be a sign of a price rise, and a symmetrical triangle may appear ahead of both the rise and fall of a price.

-The picture above shows differences in how the three formations look.
+The picture above shows the differences between the three formations:

 • The descending triangle has a horizontal lower boundary, while the upper boundary is angled down.